robbchar/corefx/Pull-Request-Guide.md

-The following is describing the process for handling PRs
+The following is describing the steps that are taken to process a PR:

 1. The triage group or owner will make sure it is tagged correctly.
+We are working on publishing an ownership list.

 2. The owner will work with the submitter to make sure the bug fix is correct and complete.